aws-samples/aws-serverless-workshops/CrossRegion/2_UI/README.md

 Now that we have a working API, let's deploy a UI that can expose this functionality to our users.

-Navigate to the `api` folder in your local Git repository.
+Navigate to the `2_UI/cfn` folder in your local Git repository.

 ## 1. Create the AWS Cognito Identity Pool and S3 hosting bucket